 Updated rules from 24 December 2020

-In an ongoing effort to control the spread of coronavirus, the Emirate of Abu Dhabi has strict testing and quarantine measures in place for visitors and returning residents.
+In an ongoing effort to control the spread of coronavirus, the Emirate of Abu Dhabi in the United Arab Emirates has strict testing and quarantine measures in place for visitors and returning residents.

 International arrivals into Abu Dhabi